rust-lang/rfcbot-rs/README.md

 @rfcbot COMMAND [PARAMS]
 ```

-The bot expects one command per comment, and the command must start on its own line, but otherwise the bot doesn't care if there's other text in the comment.
+The bot expects one command per line, and the command must start on its own line, but otherwise the bot doesn't care if there's other text in the comment.
 This is valid:

 ```
 TEXT